 There are many analogue factors, and this is not something that you learn overnight – there is a world of difference between an experienced injector and a novice – with experience, your injection process become richer, and you make more nuanced decisions as you inject.

-So, how do you reach this nirvana and become a Lip Master?
+So, how do you reach this nirvana and become a lip filler expert?
 Dr Tim’s advice is to slow everything down – put yourself in the moment and absorb as much information as you can about every tiny stage of the process.
 Shut yourself off from the rest of the world and focus on the procedure, every millimetre movement of the needle, the path you are taking, the underlying anatomical features, how it feels, your injection speed, how you aspirate etc.

 The type of injector or clinician who devotes a large amount of mental energy into thinking about every miniscule step of the procedure is almost certainly going to be safer than those who are quite coarse, thoughtless, and are simply delivering procedures, whether they perform prescribed safety steps, or not.
 Lose yourself in the moment, absorb information – we are not just doing, but observing and thinking whilst doing at the same time.

 You can find Dr Tim Pearce on Instagram if you have a question that you want him to answer on running an aesthetic practice.